|

 From Significant Harm? |

 This article considers the child protection system and the primacy that is given to the notion of 'safeguarding children'.
 However, this approach can result in social work interventions that fail to protect the child.
 When serious concerns about a child are raised children's social workers may respond with a knee-jerk 'something must be done' and try to work with the family on an informal basis.
-However, if their 'safeguarding' approach is found to be inadequate they should then consider the possibility that the child may be at risk of 'significant harm' and an investigative strategy developed, in collaboration with other agencies.
+However, if their 'safeguarding' approach is found to be inadequate they should then consider the possibility that the child may be at risk of 'significant harm' and a more coercive strategy developed, in collaboration with other agencies.
 At this stage the issues are complicated.
-Unfortunately, political correctness often muddies the water and makes social workers reluctant to conduct a formal investigation under section 47 of the Children Act 1989.
-As a consequence of all this the child is not protected from 'significant harm'.
+Unfortunately, political correctness often muddies the water and the child is not protected.
 The following case is an example of this.

 The murder of two-year-old Ethan Ives-Griffiths in 2021 by his grandparents, and his mother's failure to protect him, has revealed a fundamental weakness in the child protection system.
 The Minister for Children and Social Care in Wales, Dawn Bowden, has yet to respond to the obvious child protection failures in this case.
 Her approach seems to be based on an ideology of 'safeguarding practice' with children in need that hardly recognises child protection duties.
 Without any political leadership in developing a more effective child protection system it seems unlikely that the necessary reforms will be made in the near future.
 It is therefore important that the Child Practice Review recognises the need for a clearer focus on child protection duties.